ant-design/ant-design/components/collapse/index.en-US.md

 | key | Unique key identifying the panel from among its siblings | string | - |
 | showArrow | If `false`, panel will not show arrow icon | boolean | `true` |
 | extra | extra element in the corner | ReactNode | - |

-## FAQ

-### How to let the arrow to be on the right?

-You can adjust style of the arrow: <https://codesandbox.io/s/v046rx89n0>